RendleLabs/ITkonekt-Workshop-May21/README.md

-# gRPC in ASP.NET Core - NDC Manchester 2021
+# gRPC in ASP.NET Core - ITkonekt May 2021

 This repo contains the starter solution for the workshop.